 2022-2023 Academic Calendar

 Each grade level’s supply list is on a different page.
-Supplies for Specials/Elective teachers have been split between grade levels.
+Supplies for Specials/Elective teachers are on a separate page.
 Money collected as part of a supply list will be turned into your child’s teacher on the first day of school.